CURRENT STUDENTS: Our program for area music students (grades 8 to 12) resumes in December, with auditions in November. Please consider joining us!

 WELCOME!

-Through its performing ensembles, supported by guest artist clinics, online instruction, and other educational opportunities, the Valley Jazz Cooperative offers music students a uniquely valuable experience.
-While the combo and big band programs are a focal point for VJC instruction, the principle goal is to help each participant explore and develop their awesome potential as creative beings through the medium of jazz.
+Through its various performing ensembles, supported by guest artist clinics, online instruction, and additional educational opportunities, the Valley Jazz Cooperative offers music students a uniquely valuable experience.
+While the ensemble programs are a focal point for VJC instruction, the principle goal is to help each individual explore and develop their awesome potential as creative beings through the medium of jazz and the art of improvisation.

 VJC programs are offered free of charge to eligible, committed, passionate music students (grades 8-12, from the Phoenix area), following a successful placement audition.
-Most in-person VJC activities take place in Ravenscroft, a premier music performance venue in Scottsdale.
-Learn more about our VJC programs (and how to apply/audition) below.
+In-person instruction for VJC programs takes place in Ravenscroft, a premier music performance venue in Scottsdale, as well as on the campus of Mesa Community CollegeTo learn more about our VJC programs (and how to apply/audition), please click below.

 Explore your gifts.
 Find your passion.